hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 java -Dctk.tgt.urlRoot=http://myserver:8000/v0.5.1 -jar ctk-cli-0.5.1-SNAPSHOT.jar

-Tip - if you're regularly testing against the same server, you can set an environment variable "ctk_tgt_urlRoot" to avoid having to re-enter that URL all the time on the command line.
+Tip - if you're regularly testing against the same server, you can set an environment variable "ctk_tgt_urlRoot" (or "ctk.tgt.urlRoot" if your environment prefers that) to avoid having to re-enter that URL all the time on the command line.
 How you set environment variables varies with your shell, but a common example would be to add to your ~/.bashrc a line like"

-  export ctk_tgt_urlRoot='http://myserver;8000/v0.5.1'
+  export ctk_tgt_urlRoot='http://myserver:8000/v0.5.1'

 We'll stop adding that ctk.tgt.urlRoot property to the example command lines now.